iviarcio/RVTensor/RVMath-Spec.md

 === Status

-The RVMath specification is a work in progress.
+The RVTensor specification is a work in progress.

 === Tensor Definitions